Sidebar

 A key component of the program is the collaboration with students and professors from the University of Mataram (UNRAM).
 10 NUS students and 10 UNRAM students will explore mangroves, conduct hands-on restoration and collect data together, and work side by side on data analysis and presentations on this learning journey.
 Together, all 20 participants will work on presentations and short films to communicate their conservation and research findings.
 The culmination of this collaboration is a symposium hosted by the UNRAM Marine Science Department, where students will present their research and engage in discussions with local experts.

 This academic exchange will foster cross-cultural understanding and enhance this collaborative learning experience.
-By integrating mangrove restoration with economic and community development insights, the REx STEER Lombok program provides students with a holistic perspective on coastal ecosystem conservation and research.
+By integrating mangrove restoration with economic and community development insights, the REx Lombok program provides students with a holistic perspective on coastal ecosystem conservation and research.
 Students gain practice in building valuable research skills, including field data collection, ecological restoration techniques, drone flying, field and spatial data analysis, and conservation communication filmmaking.
 Participants will leave with a deeper understanding of how sustainable practices can drive both environmental and economic objectives, equipping them to become leaders in their chosen field.

 Key focus areas: